Ri3DPurdue/RI3D_Project_Template/README.md

 ### Velocities
 Unless explicity stated otherwise, all velocities are stored in doubles and measured in meters per second.<br>
-And conversions from a different unit should be handled by the WPILib conversion set<br>
+Any conversions from a different unit should be handled by the WPILib conversion set<br>

 ### Angular Velocities
 Unless explicitly stated otherwise, all angular velocities are stored in doubles and measured in radians per second with